25Ericcheong/25Ericcheong/README.md

 <h2>What am I doing now?</h2>

 I am a developer and look forward to learning all the time!
-Currently, I am currently learing Go (by building a project), putiting my Node fundamentals to practice (by also building another project) and completing a tiny frontend project! (sliding images of Japan)
+Currently, I am currently learing Go (by building a project - SOON), putiting my Node fundamentals to practice (by also building another project to track my stash; quite literally) and completing a tiny frontend project! (sliding images of Japan)
 <br>

 <h3>Achievements</h3>